PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 ### 2.4 Invoke the Service

-Currently, both the Python client and HTTP requests are supported for calling the service.
+Currently, users can call the pipeline service through the Python client provided by the SDK (which uses gRPC under the hood) or by manually constructing HTTP requests (with no restriction on client-side programming languages).
 Supported Python versions are 3.8 to 3.12.

 #### 2.4.1 Python Client